epfl-ada/ada-2021-project-overcooked/README.md

 # Population's Attitudes Towards Trump

+## Data Story Website
+The webside of our story is https://wsssy.github.io/AttitudeToTrump/

 ## Abstract 📖

 In recent years, Donald Trump is no doubt one of the most